valtterisa/valtterisa/README.md

-building a product designed to democratize the development and management of websites and also doing software consulting
+building a product designed to democratize the development of websites and also doing software consulting

 all inquiries/business⬇️